HEADINGTON, OXFORD

 10 St Andrew’s Road in 1813

 Digby Latimer, who became Lord of the Manor of Heddington in 1845 after the death of his father, Edward Latimer of Headington House, moved to this house in 1844 when he got married.
-The Headington Rate Book for 1850 shows that he rented the house from John Tew (the farmer and publican who owned the White Hart) and that it had a rateable value of £13–10-0 and a gross estimated rental of £18.
+The Headington Rate Book for 1850 shows that he rented the house from John Tew (the farmer and publican who also owned the White Hart) and that it had a rateable value of £13–10-0 and a gross estimated rental of £18.
 The 1851 census lists Digby Latimer, a barrister not in actual practice aged 43, living here with his wife Harriet and her sister and aunt, plus two visitors and two servants.
 He was a Churchwarden at St Andrew’s from 1850 to 1864, when he and his wife moved into Unity House in St Andrew’s Lane with his elder sister Mary.

 The 1911 census shows Miss M. E. B. Clarke (70) living alone in the house with two servants.
+After her death in 1926, the house was occupied by Maurice Pontin until at least 1930.

 © Stephanie Jenkins